Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/Linking_channel.md

 **Expected**

-The channel on MM should get linked to the channel on MS Teams and a toast message should be visible in the RHS for successfull connection with updation in the list of linked channels.
+The channel should get linked and a toast message should be visible in the RHS of MS Teams sync plugin for successfull connection with updation in the list of linked channels.
 After step 2, the `Link a channel` modal should close and the RHS should not update.